block-hczhai/block2-preview/docs/source/user/keywords.rst

     Third step of stochastic perturbative DMRG.
 Followed by an integer as the number of CSF / determinants to be sampled.
     If any of the first and second step is done in the non-spin-adapted mode, the determinants will be sampled and this step must also be in the non-spin-adapted mode.
 Otherwise, CSF will be sampled if the keyword ``nonspinadapted`` is given, and determinants will be sampled if the keyword ``nonspinadapted`` is not given.

+restart\_nevpt2\_npdm
+    Compute 1-4 PDM for DMRG-SC-NEVPT2.
+If there are multiple roots, the calculation will be performed for all roots.
+    The 1-4PDM will be used to compute the SC-NEVPT2 intermediate Eqs.
+(A16) and (A22) in the spin-free NEVPT2 paper.
+    Only the two SC-NEVPT2 intermediates will be written into the disk.

+restart\_mps\_nevpt
+    Followed by three integers, representing the number of active, inactive, and external orbitals.
+    Compute the ``V_i`` and ``V_a`` correlation energy in DMRG-SC-NEVPT2 using MPS compression.
+    Only the spin-adapted version is implemented.
+If there are multiple roots, the keyword ``nevpt_state_num`` is required to set which root should be used to compute the correlation energy.

 Calculation Modifiers
 ---------------------